SOCI 424/624: Networks and Social Structures

 • Homophily, dyads, and triads

-• WS 3: Transitivity and homophily in practice (.Rmd ) (Key )
+• Worksheet 3: Transitivity and homophily in practice

 Structural components: grouping vertices within networks